• Skip to primary navigation

 A color filler is similar to the cream center of an Oreo.
 It is a color that is used between your present color and the color you want to be.

-The porosity of the hair after bleaching can impair the dyeing process, causing the hair color after dying to become dull and uneven, and may not even be able to preserve the color of the hair.
+The porosity of the hair after bleaching can impair the dyeing process, causing the hair color after dyeing to become dull and uneven, and may not even be able to preserve the color of the hair.

 When attempting to color one’s hair from a very light color to a darker one, a filler in hair color is necessary.